WasanthaK/cleanops/HANDOVER.md

 ## 🎯 Priority Order (DO THESE IN ORDER)

+**⚠️ IMPORTANT: Update this section as you complete tasks!**
+- Change 🎯 to ✅ when complete
+- Add notes about any important decisions or changes
+- Commit this file regularly so client can track progress

 **Week 1-2: Setup & Planning**
-1. ✅ Set up development environment (docker-compose up)
+1. 🎯 Set up development environment (docker-compose up)
-2. ✅ Read all documentation thoroughly
+2. 🎯 Read all documentation thoroughly
-3. ✅ Run existing app and test all features
+3. 🎯 Run existing app and test all features
-4. ✅ Create Xero developer account
+4. 🎯 Create Xero developer account
-5. ✅ Get Evia Sign API access (or prepare mocks)
+5. 🎯 Get Evia Sign API access (or prepare mocks)
-6. ✅ Create feature branches
+6. 🎯 Create feature branches

 **Week 3-4: Xero Integration**
 7. 🎯 Update Prisma schema for Xero models